TeYuanLiu/pre-commit-hooks/README.md

 # pre-commit-hooks

+## Available hooks

-## update-zola-post-updated-date
+### update-zola-post-updated-date

 A Zola post usually has the `date` metadata in its front matter to indicate the post creation date.
 It can also has the `updated` metadata to specify the post updated date.
-This hook looks at each markdown file that is neither `README.md` nor `_index.md`, and then adds or updates the `updated` metadata of the file based on its modification date.
+[This hook](hooks/update-zola-post-updated-date/update_zola_post_updated_date.sh) looks at each markdown file that is neither `README.md` nor `_index.md`, and then adds or updates the `updated` metadata of the file based on its modification date.

-### How to use
+## How to use

 1. Add the following to your `.pre-commit-config.yaml`.
+Keep the desired hook IDs and remove the rest.
     ```yaml
     -   repo: https://github.com/teyuanliu/pre-commit-hooks
         rev: v0.1.0
         hooks:
         -   id: update-zola-post-updated-date
     ```
-1. Install the hook.
+1. Install the hooks.
     ```bash
     pre-commit install
     ```
-1. Run.
+1. Run the hooks.
     ```bash
     pre-commit run
     ```